Areas of Practice

 The buying or selling transaction is a complex one, and a major investment that often requires procuring adequate financing.
 In any real estate transaction, moreover, multiple parties are involved, and you’re often likely to bear the brunt of the responsibility.
 That’s why most people turn to professionals.
 There’s a reason real estate transactions are a multi-stage process: it’s to protect your rights in an often unfamiliar environment.
 And that’s where our notaries, lawyers and tax specialists come in.

-Our team in commercial real estate law, specialized in each of the different facets of real estate transactions, are equipped to provide you with the best advice and strategies, formulate logical solutions to impasses and take on any challenge you’re up against in a real estate transaction.
+Our team in commercial real estate law, specialized in each of the different facets of real estate transactions and hidden defect in construction, are equipped to provide you with the best advice and strategies, formulate logical solutions to impasses and take on any challenge you’re up against in a real estate transaction.
 Whatever the scale or complexity of your transaction, our team will dedicate the time and resources necessary to bring the transaction to a satisfactory close, in time and on deadline.

 We offer a wide range of services intended for businesses and developers.
 We can assist you in your negotiations and supervise every step of your commercial real estate transactions.